Project Crimson Trust

 More than 300,000 native trees have been planted by Project Crimson.
 See a map of Project Crimson’s planting sites.

-Since 2016, the Trust’s flagship programme Trees That Count has added over 750,000 more to this total.
-Find out more at Trees that Count.
+Since 2016, the Trust’s flagship programme Trees That Count has added over 2 million trees more to this total.
+Find out more at Trees That Count.

 While their planting now includes all natives, at the heart of Project Crimson remain their four hero species: mainland pōhutukawa and the tree rātā – northern, southern and Bartlett's.
 These are the most threatened by possums and people.

 Project Crimson and Trees That Count are an example of successful partnership between business, government, science and community.